 Kickstart your day with chilli scrambled eggs!
-The silky eggs are a perfect morning boost, especially when you pair them with Dutch oven sourdough, English muffins, or sautéed veggies.
+These silky eggs are a perfect morning boost, especially when you pair them with a slice of crunchy Dutch oven sourdough, an English muffins, or sautéed veggies.

 - Eggs: Use large, fresh eggs for the best results.